al-ce/karaml/docs/config_guide.md

 unless (if-not) the frontmost app is either Terminal, iTerm2, or Kitty (note the difference in capitalization, per the bundle identifier that was shown to me in the Karabiner [Event-Viewer](https://karabiner-elements.pqrs.org/docs/manual/operation/eventviewer/)).
-`option + g` is remapped to typing out `git checkout` if one of the terminal apps is in focus, but to `command + l` if CotEditor is.
+`option + g` is remapped to typing out `git ` when tapped, `checkout` when held if one of the terminal apps is in focus, but to `command + l` if CotEditor is in focus.

-Since Python can't have mutable objects (like lists) as dictionary keys, we need to pass a long string of space-separated sub-strings as a dictionary key, with either `if` or `unless` as the first sub-string, followed by regex that matches the application's bundle identifier as a dictionary value.
+Since Python can't have mutable objects (like lists) as dictionary keys, we need to pass a long string of space-separated sub-strings as the key, with either `if` or `unless` as the first sub-string, followed by regex that matches the application's bundle identifier as a dictionary value.
 Read the Karabiner